vincent-hanlon/InvertypeR/README.md

 4. Appropriate priors.
 These aren't as hard to choose as you might think.
 5. A BED file containing regions that you expect to have poor-quality Strand-seq data.
 For humans, you can generally just use the one on this repo.
 For other species, you may want to make one.

+If you have all these ready, skip ahead to 'Installing and running InvertypeR', below.

 ### Strand-seq BAM files

 Strand-seq is a single-cell library preparation for DNA sequencing that is quite good at finding inversions.
 Here are some relevant papers: